 37. Land owned by public charitable or benevolent institutions, exemption for

+(1) In this section —

+public charitable or benevolent institution does not include an institution that is a relevant body, unless a beneficial body determination is in force for the purposes of this Act in respect of the relevant body.

-Land is exempt for an assessment year if —
+(2) Land is exempt for an assessment year if at midnight on 30 June in the previous financial year, the land is —

-(a) at midnight on 30 June in the previous financial year, it is owned by, vested in or held in trust for a public charitable or benevolent institution; and
+(a) owned by, vested in or held in trust for a public charitable or benevolent institution; and

-(b) it is used solely for the public charitable or benevolent purposes for which the institution was established.
+(b) used solely for the public charitable or benevolent purposes for which the institution was established.